nsacyber/Windows-Secure-Host-Baseline/Windows Firewall/README.md

-# Windows 10 Firewall
+# Windows Firewall
-Group Policy Objects for [Computer](./Group Policy Objects/Computer/) policies for the Windows 10 firewall are included in the SHB.
+A [Group Policy Object](./Group Policy Objects/Computer/) for the Windows 10 firewall is included in the SHB.